mas-bandwidth/yojimbo/BUILDING.md

     premake5 gmake

 This creates makefiles which you can use to build the source via "make all", or if you prefer you can use the following shortcuts.
-These shortcuts are smart enough to
+These shortcuts are smart enough to build the makefiles if necessary.

     premake5 test           // build and run unit tests